dwulff/huggingface_group/README.md

 ### Rules

 1. This repo belongs to everyone.
 Make changes as you see fit.
 Assume others will.
+2. If you have a message for everyone, create an issue.
+This will trigger an email to everyone.
-2. Do not upload non-public data
+2. Do not upload non-public data.
-3. Pull before you push
+3. Pull before you push.

 ### Files